Man Whose Conviction Was Overturned By Supreme Court After 6 Trials Is Granted Bail

 Now Flowers, who is African American, is allowed to post bail, after 22 years in custody.
 In a hearing on Monday, a judge granted his request and set bail at $250,000, The Associated Press reports.
 Flowers will be required to wear an electronic monitor.

-"This case is unprecedented in the history of the American legal system," Flowers' attorney, Rob McDuff, told the judge, according to the AP.
-He said Flowers had spent more than two decades in prison "without a lawful conviction to justify his incarceration" and has shown "exemplary" behavior while there.
+"This case is unprecedented in the history of the American legal system," Flowers' attorney, Rob McDuff of the Mississippi Center for Justice, told the judge, according to the AP.
+He said Flowers had spent more than two decades in prison "without a lawful conviction to justify his incarceration."
 An anonymous donor contributed the bail money to allow his release, McDuff said.

+"Given the evidence of his innocence that continues to surface as time goes by, as well as his excellent prison conduct and the fact that he has no criminal record, bail was required by the law under the unusual circumstances of this case," McDuff said in a statement Monday.
+"This has been a long and costly process, and there is no need to continue wasting taxpayer money on this misguided prosecution that has been plagued by misconduct and racial discrimination."

 The 4,500-person town of Winona, Miss., the site of the murders and subsequent trials, is about 48% black and 44% white.
 Flowers, who worked at the furniture store for only three days and had no prior criminal record, was arrested months after the murders.